Accessibility Statement

 We will be training the communications and engagement team and content editors of the website, ensuring that they understand the new accessibility regulations and what is required of them.

-We are aware that there are still some changes that need to be made to the website and we will look to do these over the coming months.
+We are aware that there are still some changes that need to be made to the website and we are looking to make improvements by March 2026.